MUmarAmanat/timeseries_diff/README.md

 # timeseries_diff
-Repository for differencing time series and revert to original
+Python library for differencing time series and revert to original